kivy/kivy/doc/sources/installation/installation-linux.rst

 *Start from the Command Line*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We ship some examples that are ready-to-run.
-However, theses examples are packaged inside the package.
+However, these examples are packaged inside the package.
 This means you must first know where easy_install has installed your current kivy package,
 and then go to the examples directory::